shenlin192/o2t-stock-client/README.md

 Because this project is not complicated and there are no deeply nested component.

-For really complicated projects, it's better organize files as `node_modules`, every components should have everything it needs to work on its own, such as its own styles, images, translations, set of actions as well as unit or integration tests.
+For really complicated projects, it's better to organize files as `node_modules` does.
+Which means each component, scene or service has everything it needs to work on its own, such as its own styles, images, translations, set of actions as well as unit or integration tests.

 It's well described in [this article](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1)